Hk-V1/Explainable-Transformer-Chatbot/README.md

 # Explainable Transformer Chatbot

+##  Demo
+Check out a working demo here: [Explainable Transformer Chatbot Streamlit App](https://explainable-transformer-chatbot.streamlit.app/)

-## 📌 Summary
+##  Summary
 An interactive chatbot powered by a Transformer model, enhanced with **explainability features**.
-It not only answers user queries but also shows tokenization, attention heatmaps, and token probability distributions.
+It not only answers user queries but also demonstrates its inner workings—like tokenization, attention heatmaps, and token probability distributions—via a sleek Streamlit UI.

-## 🎯 Objective
+##  Objective
-To combine practical chatbot functionality with interpretability, demonstrating both the application and mechanisms of LLMs.
+To merge practical chatbot functionality with interpretability, showcasing both the application and the underlying mechanisms of language models in an accessible way.

-## 🛠️ Tech Stack
+##  Tech Stack
 - Python
 - Hugging Face Transformers
+- PyTorch
 - Streamlit (frontend UI)
-- Matplotlib / Plotly (visualizations)
+- Matplotlib / Plotly for visualizations
-- PyTorch

-## 🚀 Applications
+##  Applications
-- AI-powered FAQ/chat systems with transparency
+- Transparent AI-powered chat systems (e.g., FAQs with insight)
-- Educational demo for understanding LLM behavior
+- Educational tool for teaching how LLMs think
-- Research in explainable NLP
+- Research and explainability dashboards for NLP

-## 🔮 Future Use
+##  Future Use
-- Fine-tuning on domain-specific datasets
+- Fine-tune on domain-specific datasets (e.g., legal, medical)
-- Expanding support to larger LLMs
+- Support for larger or more specialized LLMs
-- Deploying as a cloud-based explainable chatbot service
+- Deploy as a live cloud service for explainable chatbot solutions